dougeby/IntuneDocs/InTuneDocs/PlanDesign/how-your-ios-users-get-their-apps.md

 **Managed apps** - Apps that can be managed through policies and that have been "wrapped" by Intune or have been built with the Intune Mobile Application Management (MAM) Software Development Kit (SDK).
 These apps can be managed by Intune, and application policies can be applied to them.

 **Unmanaged apps** - Apps that can be managed through policies and that have not been wrapped by Intune or that do not incorporate the Intune MAM SDK.
 Application policies cannot be applied to these apps.

-Select from the following device platform options to learn more:

 ###See also
 [How your Android users get their apps](how-your-android-users-get-their-apps.md)</br>